 9 A totally wrong paper that blamed the sun for climate change has been withdrawn

-In June 2019, a strange article caused an uproar after its publication in Scientific Reports.
-The scientific community quickly voiced their concerns about this flawed study, according to which the movements of the Sun were the real cause of anthropogenic global warming.
+In June 2019, a strange article made a sensation after its publication in Scientific Reports.
+The scientific community quickly expressed its concerns about this imperfect study, according to which the movements of the Sun were the real cause of anthropogenic global warming.
 Even NASA had tried to run for cover.
 Now, the editors of the well-known journal have corrected the scientific documentation with a withdrawal notice explaining the errors.
 Good news also for scientific communication, in short: even if something wrong initially escapes peer review, the scientific process is still rigorous enough to correct the error.
 You can read this fascinating case in full here.

 10 There are currently 76 solutions available that can slow down climate change